-To help water sector professionals prepare for and manage these situations, AWWA released an Executive Summary of a new guide, Trending in an Instant: A Risk Communication Guide for Water Utilities.
+To help water sector professionals prepare for and manage these situations, AWWA released a new guide, Trending in an Instant: A Risk Communication Guide for Water Utilities (member login required to view) and an accompanying Executive Summary.

 For more than 40 years, AWWA and its members have celebrated Drinking Water Week – a unique opportunity for both water professionals and the communities they serve to recognize the vital role water plays in our daily lives.